andreykurzantsev/equation-solver-git-basics/README.md

 >g++ app.cpp
 >./a.exe
 ```
 * To use the non-interactive mode, you must also compile the code, and then specify the path to the file with coefficients as a command line argument.
 The file must have a .txt extension.
-The contents of the file with coefficients should look like a\sb\sc\n, where '\s' is a space and '\n' is a newline.
+The contents of the file with coefficients should look like 2\s1\s-3\n, where '\s' is a space and '\n' is a newline.
+You can use floating point numbers and negative values as coefficients.
+The dot '.' must be used as a separator.
 If you fill out the file differently, you will receive an error message.
 You can use my file: coefs.txt or create your own.
 ### For example:
 ```
 >g++ app.cpp